 What do people actually use Full Spectrum Hemp Oil products for?

 Phytonutrients like CBG enter the body and bind or work with the endocannabinoid system – that’s how they assist with various functions like stress relief and relaxation!
 All mammals have an endocannabinoid system that consists of receptors throughout the body including the brain, spleen, stomach and skin that can use the phytocannabinoid compounds entering the system to release potent anti inflammatory and healthy endocannabinoid compounds.

 It’s important to note – these come entirely from the body!
 Humans have evolved to produce these naturally when phytonutrients are present in the body and these simply trigger their production and release.
 The endocannabinoid system actually creates enzymes and metabolises across multiple pathways similar to some pharmacies made anti inflammatory products, while being all natural and plant based.

 The endocannabinoid system works across multiple functions in the body like sleep and circadian rhythm regulation, mood and general wellbeing, appetite and control of internal regulators as well as areas like homeostatic maintenance.
 It also assists or works on issues relating to:

 - pains and aches in both tendons, joints and tissues (whether from activity or accidental injury)

 - Inflammatory issues and chronic conditions like arthritis, osteo-arthritis or stomach inflammation

-- Issues with anxiety or stress in the psyche
+- Issues with stress in the homeostatic balance

 - Seizures and convulsive disorders